1969 Pacific Coast International Open

 The 1969 Pacific Coast International Open was a tennis tournament played on outdoor hard courts at the Berkeley Tennis Club in Berkeley, California in the United States.
 It was the 81st edition of the tournament and ran from September 29 through October 5, 1969.
-The prize money for the event was $25,000.
-Stan Smith won the singles title.
+The prize money for the event was $20,000.
+Stan Smith won the men's singles title.
+Margaret Court won the women's singles title, and $1,000 prize money.